A unified convention for achievement positional games: General results

 \subsection{Elementary strategic principles}

 \strut The goal of this subsection is to list simple general properties of achievement positional games.
 Even though some nice properties of the Maker-Breaker convention disappear when considering the Maker-Maker convention instead, we are about to see that not much more seems to be lost when generalizing to achievement positional games.
+Each result is only stated from one player's perspective, but the mirror result when swapping Left with Right and $E_L$ with $E_R$ obviously holds as well.

 A well-known \textit{strategy-stealing} argument \cite{Hales1963} ensures that the second player can never have a winning strategy for the Maker-Maker convention.
 As we know, when it comes to achievement positional games in general, unbalance between $E_L$ and $E_R$ can lead to a one-sided outcome $\LL$ or $\RR$.
-However, if $E_L$ is ``at least as good'' as $E_R$ in some adequate sense for instance, then Left should have a non-losing strategy as first player.
+However, if $E_L$ is ``at least as good'' as $E_R$ in some adequate sense for instance, then Left should have a non-losing strategy as the first player.
 We show that this is indeed the case.
 Before that, let us remark that $(V,E_L)$ and $(V,E_R)$ being isomorphic is not a sufficient condition, as Figure \ref{fig:isomorphic} features a counterexample with outcome $\RR$.
-Indeed, Right's red edges of size 2 allow her to destroy the blue butterflies, and one of her own red butterflies will be left intact for her to win the game in the end.
+Indeed, the red 2-edges allow Right to destroy the blue butterflies, and one of her own red butterflies will be left intact for her to win the game in the end.